tikv/website/content/docs/5.1/deploy/configure/security.md

 ### Connecting with `tikv-ctl` and `pd-ctl`

-When using `pd-ctl` and `tikv-ctl` the relevant options will need to be specified:
+When using `pd-ctl` and `tikv-ctl` the relevant options will need to be set:

 ```bash
 pd-ctl                                    \